Master of the Game: Henry Kissinger and the Art of Middle East Diplomacy

 Bernard and Irene Schwartz Distinguished Speakers Series

 Numerous presidents have tried and failed to broker lasting peace between the Israelis and the Palestinians.
-Drawing from extensive interviews with Henry Kissinger, newly available documents from American and Israeli archives, as well as on his own experiences, foreign relations analyst Martin Indyk traces the arc of American diplomatic influence in the Middle East and explores Dr. Kissinger’s role in creating the modern Middle East peace process.
+Drawing from extensive interviews with Henry Kissinger, newly available documents from American and Israeli archives, as well as on his own experiences, diplomat and foreign policy scholar Martin Indyk traces the arc of American diplomatic influence in the Middle East and explores Dr. Kissinger’s role in creating the modern Middle East peace process.

 Martin Indyk, a distinguished fellow at the Council on Foreign Relations and a former U.S. ambassador to Israel, is the author of Master of the Game: Henry Kissinger and the Art of Middle East Diplomacy.
 Roger Hertog (moderator) is president of the Hertog Foundation and chairman emeritus of the New-York Historical Society.

 Proof of full vaccination against COVID-19 is required for admission to public programs.
 Masks are required for all attendees older than age 2.

 Image credit (Martin Indyk): Michael Lionstar

 The Robert H. Smith Auditorium at the New-York Historical Society, 170 Central Park West, New York, NY 10024

 Unable to attend in person?
 Join us via livestream!
 Livestream access: $30 (Members $20)

 The day before the program, we will contact all registered attendees with instructions on how to view the livestream.
 If you do not receive a message, please check your spam folder.
 Subject to availability, livestreaming tickets will be available via online purchase up until the program start time.